rollator3000/MS_omics/README.md

 #### General
 ```
 - GENERAL_DecisionTreeExample:
-    Get an example for the splitting of the feature-space of a single decision tree
+    Get an example figure for the splitting of the feature-space of a single decision tree

 - GENERAL_simpleRF_adaption:
-    Implement a random forest class that can has the option to dynamically prune the single decision trees it consits of.
+    Implemention of a random forest class that has the option to dynamically prune the single decision trees of RF.
     This is needed for the implementation of the 'fold-wise' approach.
     Whole code builds up on 'github.com/mnwright/simpleRF'
 ```

 #### TCGA